Freeport, Illinois: History

 Freeport is known as the "Pretzel City", and its public high school's team is named the Pretzels.
-The nickname is a reminder of Freeport's ethnic heritage; in the late 1850s, many Germans, both from Pennsylvania and from their European homeland, resettled in Stephenson County bringing with them their love of pretzel snacks.
+The nickname is a reminder of Freeport's ethnic heritage: in the late 1850s, many German migrants, both from Pennsylvania and from Europe, resettled in Stephenson County, bringing with them their love of pretzel snacks.
 In 1869, a German immigrant named John Billerbeck established the Billerbeck Bakery, which distributed so many pretzels to residents that the local newspaper later dubbed Freeport the "Pretzel City".
 The city later capitalized on this nickname in 2003 by starting Freeport's first Pretzel Festival.

 Before February 1893, a large square of land was purchased from the former Keller-Wittbecker farm in East Freeport.
 Some of this land had been subdivided and platted as the "Arcade Addition", as Arcade Manufacturing used some of that square of land in 1893 to rebuild its factory after a fire in its original location had destroyed everything.
 The Arcade Manufacturing Company had been in operation since 1885 when the previous Novelty Iron Works had gone out of business at the corner of Chicago and Jackson streets.
 That earlier company began as early as 1868.
 After the 1892 fire, the Arcade Manufacturing Company built an entirely new factory in the Arcade Addition of East Freeport, where they produced coffee mills and other metal products.

 Freeport is home to the oldest Carnegie Library in Illinois and one of the first Carnegie Libraries designed by the Chicago architectural firm of Patton and Miller.
-It was renovated into Freeport's City Hall and City offices were moved to Carnegie City Hall in February 2017.
+It was renovated into Freeport's city hall and city offices were moved to Carnegie City Hall in February 2017.

-The City of Freeport transitioned to the City Manager Form of Government in May 2017.
+Freeport transitioned to the city manager form of government in May 2017.